Getting started

 Important

 This tutorial shows how to do inspections of Grizli data products.
-Detailed instructions on how to inspect other types of spectroscopic datasets in specvizitor can be found in the User Guide.
+Instructions on how to inspect other kinds of spectroscopic datasets in specvizitor can be found in the User Guide.

-In this demo, we will be using data produced by Grizli for the JWST Cycle 2 program “ALT”.
+In this demo, we will be using data from the JWST Cycle 2 program “ALT”, reduced using the Grizli tool.

 1. Download the data as a ZIP file from here (total size: 25.5 MB).